When one of the drafted business models encounters the favor of the market that is when a business strategy becomes successful!

-However, when I later worked as a financial analyst, my focus went primarily to the company’s balance sheets.
+However, when I later worked as a financial analyst, my focus went primarily on the company’s balance sheets.
 I followed the money, how it moved from one account to the other and what logic is followed.
-I realized I could “extract” a company’s strategy by looking at their financials.
+I realized I could “extract” a company’s strategy by looking at its financials.

-When companies realized the importance of the web not just as a new channel, but as a business world in its own sake.
+When companies realized the importance of the web not just as a new channel, but as a business world for its own sake.

 Business strategy vs. business modeling

 Put shortly; a business model allows you to capture the present picture of an organization.
 Or it helps you design how you want a company to look in the future.

 Thus, to find an analogy a business model is more like a picture or a painting.

 A picture in the case of a company that has an existing business model which turned out successfully in the marketplace.

 And more like a painting in the case of a company for which you’re designing a whole new business model.